EverestAPI/CelesteCollabUtils2/DOCUMENTATION.md

 This doc will explain you how to set up that structure and how the entities work. **Please read it before asking questions!** Maybe the answers are in there. :sweat_smile:

+If anything is wrong or unclear, yell at max480 (max480#4596 on [the Celeste Discord](https://discord.gg/celeste)) about that.

-## Setting up your mod for the collab utils
+## Setting up your mod for full use of the collab utils

 _You will need a mod folder for this.
 Head to the [Mod Structure page on the Everest wiki](https://github.com/EverestAPI/Resources/wiki/Mod-Structure) if you don't have that yet._

+Note that this setup is unnecessary if you only want to use **speed berries**, **golden berry respawn points** and **chapter panel triggers** (though you need to follow it if you want some maps to be hidden in chapter select).
+In other situations, you need to set up your mod for everything to work.
+This section will explain you how.

 As an example, we will set up the _2021 Season Collab_, with 4 lobbies: Spring, Summer, Fall and Winter.